kkharel/ML-KNN-Stroke-Prediction/README.md

 permutation importance.

-If feature importances are computed on the same data as used for training, they don't reflect importance of features for generalization.
+If feature importances are computed on the same data as used for training, they do not reflect importance of features for generalization.
 Use a held-out dataset if you want generalization feature importances.

 0.0660 ± 0.0119  age